-Hit the road prepared with these road trip tips.
+Hit the road this Canada Day long weekend prepared with these road trip tips.

-Rock your road trip and avoid bumps in the road with these road trip essentials.
+Rock your family road trip and avoid bumps in the road with these road trip essentials.

 If you’re travelling across Canada or into the U.S., your car insurance coverage will follow you, just make sure you have your insurance documents plus your driver’s licence, ownership and registration handy at all times.